19 Incredible Things To Do in Uganda

 Get Adventurous in Jinja

-There’s less rafting than there used to be since the dams were built and pretty much ruined much of the white water, but it’s still fun!
+There’s less rafting than there used to be since the dams were built, but it’s still fun!

 Jinja is the town, but my favourite place is the small village of Bujagali, a few kilometres away on the River Nile where you’ll find most of the backpacker action and where my Ugandan family live.